ady1981/core-kbt/README.md

 * integration with Langfuse for traceability and quality assessment of prompts
 * integration with Wikidata (search and download Wikidata items as entities in the elementary database)
 * calculation of an AI function through the custom python `evaluate` method and calculating the value of an AI function  through other AI functions
-* examples of prompt optimization through the trajectory of domain knowledge bases
+* examples of prompt optimization through the trajectory of domain knowledge bases using AI agents
 * development of tools for conducting research in a specified field based on domain ontology
 * addition of core AI functions.